A lot of people eat their food fast and mindlessly.

 However, your brain needs time to process signals of fullness (

-In fact, it may take up to 20 minutes for the brain to realize that you're full.
+In fact, it may take up to 20 minutes for your brain to realize that you’re full.

 When you eat fast, it’s much easier to eat a lot more food than your body really needs.
 Over time, excess calorie intake can lead to weight gain.

 One study in children found that 60% of those who ate rapidly also overate.
-The fast eaters were also three times more likely to be overweight (
+The fast eaters were also 3 times more likely to be overweight (

-Bottom Line: It takes your brain around 20 minutes to realize that you've had enough to eat.
+SUMMARY It takes your brain around 20 minutes to realize that you have had enough to eat.
 Being a fast eater is associated with overeating.

-In fact, there are complicated environmental and lifestyle factors at play (
+In fact, complicated environmental and lifestyle factors are at play (

-One recent review of 23 studies found that fast eaters were approximately twice as likely to be obese, compared to slow eaters (
+One recent review of 23 studies found that fast eaters were approximately twice as likely to be obese, compared with slow eaters (

-Bottom Line: Fast eating is associated with excess body weight.
-In fact, fast eaters may be up to twice as likely to be obese compared to those who eat slowly.
+SUMMARY Fast eating is associated with excess body weight.
+In fact, fast eaters may be up to twice as likely to be obese compared with those who eat slowly.

-- Insulin resistance: Eating too quickly has been linked to a higher risk of insulin resistance.
-This condition, characterized by high blood sugar and insulin levels, is a hallmark of type 2 diabetes and metabolic syndrome (
+- Insulin resistance.
+Eating too quickly is linked to a higher risk of insulin resistance, which is characterized by high blood sugar and insulin levels.
+It’s a hallmark of type 2 diabetes and metabolic syndrome (

 10, 11, 12).

-- Type 2 diabetes: Eating fast has been associated with a higher risk of type 2 diabetes.
-One study found fast eaters were 2.5 times more likely to get the disease compared to those who ate more slowly (
+- Type 2 diabetes.
+Eating fast has been associated with a higher risk of type 2 diabetes.
+One study found that fast eaters were 2.5 times more likely to get the disease compared with those who ate slowly (

-- Metabolic syndrome: Rapid eating may increase the risk of metabolic syndrome, a group of risk factors that may raise your risk of diabetes, heart disease and many other common health problems (
+- Metabolic syndrome.
+Rapid eating and the associated weight gain may increase your risk of metabolic syndrome, a group of risk factors that may raise your risk of diabetes and heart disease (

-- Poor digestion: Fast eaters commonly report they experience poor digestion as a consequence of eating too quickly.
-They may take larger bites and chew their food less than slow eaters do, which may affect digestion.
+- Poor digestion.
+Fast eaters commonly report poor digestion as a consequence of eating too quickly.
+They may take larger bites and chew their food less, which may affect digestion.

-Bottom Line: Eating fast may contribute to the development of type 2 diabetes, insulin resistance and metabolic syndrome.
-It may also lead to poor digestion and decreased enjoyment of food.
+SUMMARY Eating fast may increase your risk of type 2 diabetes, insulin resistance, and metabolic syndrome.
+It may also lead to poor digestion and decreased your enjoyment of food.

 Eating more slowly may provide various health benefits.

-It may also improve your digestion and increase your enjoyment of food.
+It also improves your digestion and enjoyment of food.

-If you want to eat more slowly, here are a few techniques you can try:
+If you want to eat slower, here are a few techniques you can try:

-- Don't eat in front of screens: Eating in front of a TV, computer, smartphone or other distraction may lead you to eat fast and mindlessly.
-It can also make you lose track of how much you've eaten.
+- Don’t eat in front of screens.
+Eating in front of a TV, computer, smartphone, or other device may cause you to eat fast and mindlessly.
+It can also make you lose track of how much you have eaten.

-- Put your fork down between each mouthful: This will help you slow down and enjoy each bite more.
+- Put your fork down between each mouthful.
+This helps you slow down and enjoy each bite more.

-- Eat foods rich in fiber: High-fiber foods like fruits and vegetables are not only very filling, they also take quite a long time to chew.
+- Eat foods rich in fiber.
+High-fiber foods like fruits and vegetables are not only very filling but also take quite a long time to chew.

 Like all new habits, eating slowly takes practice and patience.
 Start with just one of the tips above and develop the habit from there.

-Bottom Line: Slow eating techniques include chewing more, drinking plenty of water, eating without distractions and avoiding extreme hunger.
+SUMMARY Slow eating techniques include chewing more, drinking plenty of water, eating without distractions, and avoiding extreme hunger.

-Eating fast is a common practice in today's fast-paced world.
+Eating quickly is a common practice in today’s fast-paced world.

-While it can save you a few minutes during mealtimes, it may also increase your risk of a range of health problems, including obesity and type 2 diabetes.
+While it can save you a few minutes during mealtimes, it also increases your risk of various health problems, including obesity and type 2 diabetes.

 If weight loss is your goal, eating fast may be hindering your progress.